mmiranda222/.statsuite/content/using-api/data/upload-data-sdmx-file.md

 ### Prerequisites
 In .Stat Suite Core, data and referential metadata cannot be uploaded together (at the same time).
 They have to be uploaded through separate import files.
+We currently also do not support imports for different dataflows in the same import file.

 Data can be uploaded **only after** having uploaded the targeted dataflow in the same data space.